Pharma shares knock FTSE as new U.S. tax rules dent M&A hopes

 Britain's more favourable tax regime has been a major factor fuelling U.S. takeover interest in London-listed companies, particularly in the healthcare sector.

-The FTSE 350 Healthcare sector index fell 2.5 percent and has risen about 20 percent this year, outpacing all other sectors in the large-cap FTSE 350 index.
+The FTSE 350 Healthcare sector index fell about 3 percent and has risen about 20 percent this year, outpacing all other sectors in the large-cap FTSE 350 index.

-Drugmaker Shire, which is being acquired by AbbVie's , fell 2.1 percent.
-AstraZeneca, which turned down a bid from Pfizer this year, fell 3.2 percent and medical devices manufacturer Smith & Nephew Plc, also tipped as a U.S. bid target, shed 2.9 percent.
+Drugmaker Shire, which is being acquired by AbbVie's , tumbled 6.5 percent.
+AstraZeneca, which turned down a bid from Pfizer this year, fell 5 percent and medical devices manufacturer Smith & Nephew Plc, also tipped as a U.S. bid target, shed 3.8 percent.

-While this marks the second high-profile profit warning in Britain this week, analysts saw these as isolated events that had little broader market significance.
+This marks the second high-profile profit warning in Britain this week, but analysts saw these as isolated events that had little broader market significance.

+Supermarket retailer Tesco suffered its biggest one-day percentage drop since January 2012 on Monday -- down 11.6 percent -- as it cut its profit forecast for the third time in two months after finding a fault in its accounts.

-"Tate with its sucralose market and Tesco with its accounting issues -- they are very, very stock specific and I don't think there's necessarily a big read-across to the performance of the UK corporate sector on the back of those two announcements," said Exane BNP Paribas global head of equities strategy, Ian Richards.
-(Editing by Andrew Roche)
+"Tate with its sucralose market and Tesco with its accounting issues -- they are very, very stock specific and I don't think there's necessarily a big read-across to the performance of the UK corporate sector on the back of those two announcements," Exane BNP Paribas global head of equities strategy, Ian Richards, said.
+(Editing by Louise Ireland)

 Political and general news ** This Diary is filed daily ** -----------------------------------------------------------